-As I’ve already mentioned, postpartum hair loss is inventible but there are definitely some things you can do to make your hair look thicker and fuller which can also promote healthy hair growth.
+As I’ve already mentioned, postpartum hairloss is inventible but there are definitely some things you can do to make it look thicker and fuller which can also promote a healthy growth.

 1. Get a new hair cut: Getting your hair cut short always makes your hair appear thicker, also haircuts keep your ends healthy from split ends that cause tangling.
 It will reduce breakage and straining from brushing.